Albert Greenwood Brown: Trial and appeals

 On February 4, 1982, a Riverside County jury convicted Brown of first-degree murder with the special circumstances of first-degree kidnapping and first-degree rape, oral copulation, and first-degree sodomy.
 During sentencing hearings, his defense attorney argued that Brown was remorseful and presented evidence of psychiatric problems, including sexual dysfunction.
-Brown claimed that his aunt had physically abused him as a child and spanked by his mother.
+Brown claimed that his aunt had physically abused him as a child and that he was spanked by his mother.
 His mother denied abusing Brown but claimed that her son was out buying milk at the time of the murder.
 The surviving victim of the 1976 rape case testified against him.
-The jury deliberated for less than three hours on February 19 and sentenced Brown to death.
+The jury deliberated for less than three hours on February 19 and returned a verdict of death.
 On March 2, 1982, he was placed on death row at San Quentin State Prison in San Quentin, California.

 In 1985, Brown's sentence was overturned by the California Supreme Court and reinstated by the US Supreme Court in 1987.

 Brown's defense filed a motion of habeas corpus to the US Ninth Circuit Court of Appeals, arguing that he received ineffective counsel at his trial and that his sentence was a cruel and unusual punishment that violated the Eighth Amendment of the US Constitution.
 On September 19, 2007, Judge Michael Daly Hawkins denied Brown's appeal and upheld lower court rulings.

 Execution proceedings

 On August 29, 2010, a California court lifted a statewide injunction against capital punishment with the certification of new lethal injection procedures.
 On the next day, Riverside County District Attorney Rod Pacheco sought a death warrant for Brown.
 Riverside County Judge Roger Luebs initially set Brown's execution for 12:01 a.m. on September 29, 2010.
 On August 31, prison warden Vince Cullen personally walked to Brown's cell to read the death warrant to him.

-Brown was the first inmate scheduled to be executed in a newly built facility at San Quentin State Prison.
+Brown would have been the first inmate scheduled to be executed in a newly built facility at San Quentin State Prison.
 It had undergone an $853,000 renovation that quadrupled its size after U.S. District Court Judge Jeremy D. Fogel blocked the February 2006 execution of convicted murderer Michael Morales because of complaints about lethal injection procedures within the previous chamber.
 Four different phones were installed with individual red warning lights in the event of a call from the Governor of California, the California Attorney General, the warden, or the US Supreme Court.
 The facility has been set up to use a protocol of a three-drug combination of sodium thiopental, pancuronium bromide and potassium chloride or a single injection of sodium thiopental in which the dose is increased from 3 to 5 g to make it lethal by itself.
 Brown was examined by the prison staff to check that his veins were healthy enough for the injection process.
 He ordered a last meal of steak and onion rings.
 The premises were also wired with speakers so that his last words could be broadcast.